techplayz32/awesomeFox/README.md

-# awesomefox
+# awesomeFox
-AwesomeFox - a project that wants to help you and improve your Firefox or based on it browser!
+awesomeFox - a project that wants to help you and improve your Firefox or based on it browser!